Finding Moments in Video Collections Using Natural Language: Experiments

+{\it Impact of intra- and inter-negatives}.
+We study the impact of varying the number of intra- and inter-negatives samples per moment during training.
+We report results in Tables~\ref{tab:ablation_intra_neg} and~\ref{tab:ablation_inter_neg}.
+We conclude that increasing the number of intra negatives impairs the performance; conversely, increasing the number of inter negatives is beneficial.
+For the latter, we observe that performance saturates around 10 negatives per candidate moment.

+{\it NCE vs.\ triplet loss}.
+We seek to understand the relevance of the NCE training objective.
+Up until here, we have used the triplet loss~\cite{chopraHL2005_ranking,schultzT2003_triplet} for fair comparison with~\cite{hendricks2017localizing}.
+In particular, our triplet loss is the sum of ranking losses,

+where $\rankingloss\mathopen{}\left(x,y\right)\mathclose{} = \max\left(0,x-y+b\right)$ is a ranking loss and $b$ is the margin hyperparameter.
+We set parameters $b=0.1$ using cross validation.
+Table~\ref{tab:ablation_loss} showcases the impact of the NCE loss compared to the triplet loss.
+We observe that the NCE loss out-performs the triplet loss for this task.
+Thus, we use NCE loss in the rest of this section.

-\paragraph{Results.} Quantitative results are shown in Table~\ref{tab:corpus_quantitative}.
-First, we observe that our \modelnameabbr{} model without TEF is on par or out-performs MCN across all datasets on all criteria; for some criteria there is greater than twofold increase in accuracy.
-These results indicate the effectiveness of our approach on visual and language cues alone without temporal endpoints.
-When we include TEF, accuracy for \modelnameabbr{} improves and out-performs all baselines across all datasets, validating the effectiveness of our approach on our newly proposed task.
-In particular, we obtain an 8\%-85\% and 11\%-47\% boost over MCN with TEF for average recall and median rank, respectively.
-We note that the performance is low for all methods as annotations are not exhaustive and there are many more candidate moments to search over than in the single video retrieval task, illustrating the great difficulty of the video corpus retrieval task.
+\paragraph{Results.} Quantitative results and comparisons to baselines are shown in Table~\ref{tab:corpus_quantitative}.
+Our \modelnameabbr{} model out-performs all baselines in recall across both datasets, validating the effectiveness of our approach on our newly proposed task.

+In particular, we obtain a $37\%-118\%$ and up to $30\%$ relative improvement over MCN with TEF for average recall and median rank, respectively.
+We note that the performance is low for all methods as annotations are not exhaustive and there are significantly more candidate moments to search over than in the single video retrieval task, illustrating the difficulty of the video corpus retrieval task.
+We hypothesize that the lower MTLD of the Charade-STA dataset (\cf, Table~\ref{tab:dataset_settings}) could explain why the performance is lower for this dataset.
+A low lexical diversity can hamper the generation of discriminative query features, making the ranking operation harder.

 Qualitative results are shown in Figure~\ref{fig:corpus_qualitative}.
 Notice how we are able to retrieve relevant moments for the different language queries.
-For example, the queries ``the person is eating a sandwich'' and ``person drink out of the glass'' retrieves well-localized moments depicting people eating or drinking, including single ground truth annotated moments for the queries.
-The query ``person pour sauce on first piece of meat in skillet'' shows example failures of our system.
-While the top retrieval is correct, the other retrievals depict different parts of the language query, such as ``sauce'', ``meat', and ``pour'', but not the entire query.
+For example, the queries ``\textit{the person is eating a sandwich}'' and ``\textit{person drink out of the glass}'' retrieves well-localized moments depicting people eating or drinking, including single ground truth annotated moments for the queries.
+The query ``\textit{person pour sauce on first piece of meat in skillet}'' shows example failures of our system.
+While the top retrieval is correct, the other retrievals depict different parts of the language query, such as ``sauce'', ``meat'', and ``pour'', but not the entire query.